rbrother/articles/airbnb-mantyharju-instructions/article.md

 For bed sheets and towels, you can choose to bring your own sheets and towels or use sheets and towels of the cottage.

 Cottage has sheets, bag-sheets for blankets, pillow-covers and towels.
-If you do use the sheets and/or towels of the the house, wash them in the washing machine in the end of your stay (see “washing clothes and linen” chapter later in the instructions).
+If you do use the sheets and/or towels of the the house, wash them in the washing machine in the end of your stay as described in [“washing clothes and linen” chapter](#washing-clothes-and-linen).

 Clean sheets and towels are normally stored in the metal drawers in the bedroom or in the linen storage box inside the sofa-bed (see picture below).
 However, washed sheets from previous guests might also be drying in the kitchen tumble dryer or hanging on the lines outside or from upstairs loft rail.
 When you arrive, please take these to the linen box or directly to your use.